cd../blog

 Knowing that biotech files more 8-Ks than utilities is mildly interesting on its own.
 It becomes useful when you adapt your behavior to those differences.

-Most companies, even busy ones, settle into a filing rhythm.
+Notice when a company breaks its own pattern.
+Most companies settle into a filing rhythm.
 When that rhythm changes, something underneath is changing too.

 Examples:

-• A REIT that normally announces occasional property deals starts dropping multiple financing and restructuring 8‑Ks in a short period: perhaps debt maturities are biting.
+• A REIT that normally announces occasional property deals starts dropping multiple financing and restructuring 8-Ks: perhaps debt maturities are biting

-• A biotech whose pipeline calendar suggested news in Q2 goes quiet through Q3: that absence of an 8‑K can be as important as a bad readout.
+• A biotech whose pipeline calendar suggested news in Q2 goes quiet through Q3: that absence can be as important as a bad readout

-Because you already know what “normal” looks like for the sector and the company, deviations stand out instead of disappearing into the noise.
+Because you know what "normal" looks like for the sector, deviations stand out instead of disappearing into the noise.

-That’s why we built Earnings Feed around the idea of real‑time filings with sane filters:
+That's why I built Earnings Feed around real-time filings with sane filters:

-• Industry filters so you can focus on the sectors you actually care about.
+• Industry filters so you can focus on sectors you actually care about

-• Company profiles that organize 8‑Ks alongside 10‑Ks, 10‑Qs, and insider trading history, instead of forcing you to hunt them down one by one.
+• Company profiles that organize 8-Ks alongside 10-Ks, 10-Qs, and insider trading history

-• Watchlists that let you follow a cross‑section of names and see, at a glance, who just disclosed what.
+• Watchlists that let you follow a cross-section of names and see who just disclosed what

-If you want to make 8‑Ks part of your regular research routine, you can:
+If you want to make 8-Ks part of your research routine:

 The filings are already public.
-The edge comes from knowing which ones matter—and for that, understanding industry‑level patterns in 8‑K behavior is a powerful starting point.
+The edge comes from knowing which ones matter.
+Understanding industry-level patterns is a good starting point.